 Deniability.
 Krawczyk pointed out [66, Sec.
 2.3.2] that using signatures for explicit authentication in key-agreement protocols adds an unnecessary and undesirable property: non-repudiation.
 A protocol has offline deniability [33] if a judge, when given a protocol transcript and all of the keys involved, cannot tell whether the transcript is genuine or forged.
-The KEM-authenticated handshake of KEMTLS, unlike the signature-authenticated handshake of TLS 1.3, has offline deniability: given just the long-term public keys of the parties, it is possible to forge KEMTLS transcripts indistinguishable from real ones.
+The KEM-authenticated handshake of KEMTLS, unlike the signature-authenticated handshake of TLS 1.3, has offline deniability: given just the long-term public keys of the parties, it is possible to forge KEMTLS transcripts indistinguishable from real ones produced by honest parties following the protocol specification.
 Online deniability [36] is harder to achieve: the judge may coerce a party to send certain malicious messages to the target.
 KEMTLS does not achieve online deniability.